ibm-messaging/iperf3-server/README.md

 Running iperf3 server:
 ```

-You can then launch the iperf-client as a job, by default it uses the svc address (iperf3-server), but this can be overridden by setting the envvar IPERF3_HOSTNAME to the desired IP address:
+You can then launch the iperf-client as a job file [here](https://github.com/ibm-messaging/iperf3-client/blob/main/iperf-client-job.yaml), by default it uses the svc address (iperf3-server), but this can be overridden by setting the envvar IPERF3_HOSTNAME to the desired IP address:
 ```
 oc create -f iperf-client-job.yaml oc logs job.batch/iperf3-client